-- A. Certification of this case as a class action under Federal Rule of Civil Procedure 23 on behalf of the proposed Plaintiff Class, designation of the proposed class Representatives as representatives of this Class, and designation of Plaintiffs' counsel of record as Class Counsel; - B. A declaratory judgment that Dartmouth's policies, practices and/or procedures challenged herein are illegal and in violation of the rights of Class Representatives and class members under, inter alia, Title IX and the applicable New Hampshire state laws; - C. A permanent injunction against Dartmouth and its officers, owners, agents, successors, employees and/or representatives, and any and all persons acting in concert with them, from engaging in any further unlawful practices, policies, customs, and usages as set forth herein; - D. An Order requiring Defendants to initiate and implement programs and policies that (i) remedy the gender discrimination, sexual harassment, and hostile environment at Dartmouth; (ii) ensure prompt remedial action regarding all claims of gender discrimination, sexual harassment and hostile environment; and (iii) eliminate the continuing effects of the discriminatory and retaliatory practices described herein; - E. An award of damages to Plaintiffs and the Class under Title IX of the Education Amendments of 1972 and common law, including compensatory damages and punitive damages, in an amount not less than \$70,000,000. - F. An award of litigation costs and expenses, including reasonable attorneys' fees to the Plaintiffs; - G. An award of pre-judgment interest and post-judgment interest available under law; and - H. Such additional and further relief as this Court may deem just and proper.
+A. Certification of this case as a class action under Federal Rule of Civil Procedure 23 on behalf of the proposed Plaintiff Class, designation of the proposed Class Representatives as representatives of this Class, and designation of Plaintiffs' counsel of record as Class Counsel;

+B. A declaratory judgment that Dartmouth's policies, practices and/or procedures challenged herein are illegal and in violation of the rights of Class Representatives and class members under, inter alia, Title IX and the applicable New Hampshire state laws;

+C. A permanent injunction against Dartmouth and its officers, owners, agents, successors, employees and/or representatives, and any and all persons acting in concert with them, from engaging in any further unlawful practices, policies, customs, and usages as set forth herein;

+D. An Order requiring Defendants to initiate and implement programs and policies that (i) remedy the gender discrimination, sexual harassment, and hostile environment at sexual harassment and hostile environment; and (iii) eliminate the continuing effects of the discriminatory and retaliatory practices described herein;

+Dartmouth; (ii) ensure prompt remedial action regarding all claims of gender discrimination, in an amount not less than \$70,000,000;

+E. An award of damages to Plaintiffs and the Class under Title IX of the Education the Plaintiffs;

+Amendments of 1972 and common law, including compensatory damages and punitive damages, and

+F. An award of litigation costs and expenses, including reasonable attorneys' fees to

+G. An award of pre-judgment interest and post-judgment interest available under law;

+H. Such additional and further relief as this Court may deem just and proper.